Liberia: Ministry of Commerce Signs Agreements to Boost Livelihood Projects Supported By UNDP

 The Programme Coordinator at UNDP described the process as "catalytic" and intended to support initiatives that contribute to efforts aimed at improving the livelihoods of vulnerable populations and communities across various sectors of the seven Counties where the project will be implemented.

-One of the beneficiaries, the Director of the Liberian Women in Agriculture Cooperative Society, noted that her organization plans to use the funding to produce cotton as a raw material.
+One of the beneficiaries, thRank ( + / - )e Director of the Liberian Women in Agriculture Cooperative Society, noted that her organization plans to use the funding to produce cotton as a raw material.
 The Director, Mrs. Agnes Kortimai, says the cotton material will then be used to process local sanitary pads to be sold at affordable prices to rural women who cannot afford the current market price for menstrual pads.

 "This funding is a major boost for supporting women farmer cooperatives to improve productivity and add value to their products," Kortimai emphasized.